aocb/aocb.github.io/README.md

 # aocb.github.io
-Welcome to my mechanical engineering portfolio!
+Welcome to my portfolio!
-I'm in my third year of studies at Queen's University.
-I have a passion for automotive engineering and motorsports.
+I'm in my senior year of Mechanical and Materials Engineering at Queen's University in Kingston, Ontario.

 This project is my website to showcase my personal and professional projects.
-This is my first experience with GitHub, so please inform me on how to improve my code!
+This is my first experience with GitHub so things might get hairy...

-I am currently looking for a summer internship!
-Please contact me at:
+I am passionate about cars and motorsports.
+If you are looking for a highly motivated and skilled mechanical engineer with tire manufacturing experience, please feel free to contact me on LinkedIn.

-email: a@aocb.ca

 linkedin: https://www.linkedin.com/in/aidanocbradley/